Target Practice

 Variable Practice

-Smooth Pursuit Training
+Smooth Pursuit and Eye-Hand Tracking

 Track moving objects with your eyes and hands.
 This develops the predictive systems crucial for coordination.
+Land and McLeod (2000) demonstrated that elite cricket batsmen use anticipatory eye movements to track the ball, suggesting that training eye movement patterns can improve motor interception.

 Physical Fitness